ryanguill/watney/dev-help.md

 This will get you up to date, then you can branch from here.
 If you want to submit a pull request with your changes, commit your changes to your origin, which is your github fork.
 Then you can use the github interface to create the pull request (also called a PR).
 You will always want to target the master branch in the watney repo.

+Also, anytime you do pull from upstream, it is a good idea you have updated your npm dependencies, in case anything has changed.

+`npm install`

 ## Style and Quality